 Perfect For: Bold, fun-loving couples who want to elope somewhere unforgettable and slightly scandalous (or just want a rooftop ceremony).

 This one’s for the adventurous.
-The Garden of Eden rooftop bar is famously clothing-optional, but it also offers a killer view and intimate setting for elopements with guests or intimate wedding celebrations.
+The Garden of Eden rooftop bar is famously clothing-optional, but it also offers a skyline view and intimate setting for elopements with guests or intimate wedding celebrations.
 It’s very much a Duval Street bar so it’s rough around the edges, but tons of fun.
 Not recommended for families.

 Best Post-Activities: Exploring Duval, grabbing cocktails or the Duval Bar crawl, picking up key lime pie, or booking another adventure activity.